 Store leftovers in a covered dish in the refrigerator for 5 days or the freezer for 3 months.
 Eat them cold or reheat them in the microwave at 30-second intervals until they’re heated through.
 I like to heat them up with a bit of plant milk.

 Divide the batter into 4-6 mugs or small ramekins.
-Heat them in the microwave, one-at-a-time, for 3-5 minutes or until a toothpick comes out clean.
+Heat them individually in the microwave for 3-5 minutes or until a toothpick comes out clean.

 Vegan Baked Oats Recipe